romrell4/FertilityTracker/README.md

 [x] Select Today

 ### Total days in cycle (only after cycle is complete)
-Display next to the dates?
+[x] Display next to the dates?

 ### Sex in Chart (with icons)
+Add to bottom of chart

 ## V4

 ### Back up data
-Possibly using firebase as a backend?
+Already done using shared preferences
+[ ] Just need to put the app on the play store to make this work

 ### Export Cycles
 What's the purpose behind this one?